codebards/policies/taxes/index.md

 # Sales Taxes!

-*Last updated: March 24, 2021*
+*Last updated: March 30, 2021*

 Taxes are an important part of functional society.
 Where our products are taxable, we collect and remit consumption tax to governments at the provincial and federal levels.
-If your billing address is in one of the following jurisdictions, you’ll see an *additional* line item on your invoice for sales tax.
+If your billing address is in one of the following jurisdictions, you’ll see an *additional* line or two on the subtotal of your invoice for sales tax.
 The subscription prices on our product websites are all exclusive of sales tax.

 The tax rate and rules are determined by each jurisdiction.
 As regulations change, we will update this list.